Frequently Asked Questions

 What is the connection between Neutersol™ and Esterilsol™?

-In early 2011, Ark Sciences having acquired full rights to the intellectual property for Neutersol, started to set up manufacturing at a facility located in Albuquerque, New Mexico.
-This manufacturing facility is expected to be FDA approved in 2013.
-Ark Sciences is planning to launch its Zeuterin™ formula for all dogs over 3 months old pending FDA approval of the change in age range.
-Initial focus willl be on non-profit animal shelters and high volume spay/neuter clinics at a game-changing low price.
+In early 2011, Ark Sciences, having acquired full rights to the intellectual property for Neutersol™, started to set up a US manufacturing site.
+This manufacturing facility is expected to start supplying commercial product by February 2014.
+Initial focus will be on non-profit animal shelters and high volume spay/neuter clinics at a game-changing low price.